bgroveben/AmazingGrace/README.md

   - FOH Boss
   - BOH Boss
   - Restaurant Boss
-  - Catering Boss
+  - Banquets and Catering Boss
   - Executive Chef
   - Support Staff A/N
 3. Marketing Director
+4. Sales Director
-4. Consulting Director
+5. Consulting Director

+# Where do we start?
+With the restaurant, and with the fewest number of people on the payroll as possible.
+The restaurant has to turn a profit before any money is invested in any other part of the business, and shall remain the core operation unless we have a very compelling reason to shift our focus.